thijssnelleman/automated-reproducibility/output_review_template.md

 ## Hypothesis

+### $HYPOTHESIS_ID$

-The LLM states a hypothesis in its answer.
-Please grade the answer from the following options:
+The LLM states the hypothesis in its answer.
+Please grade each hypothesis stated from the following options:

 The LLM ...